 Panning the sky in search for satellite signals takes on a whole new meaning in urgent conditions when time is of the essence.
-Getting your connections established in short order requires absolute accuracy—accuracy that can only be delivered by Sparton’s inertial systems.
+Getting your connections established in short order requires absolute accuracy—accuracy that can only be delivered by Sparton’s inertial sensor systems.

 Exploring the vast ocean floor for oil and gas opportunities is a daunting task.
-Sparton’s inertial system product offerings help produce the critical accuracy needed to survey, collect and analyze the sea floor to mine these natural resources.
+Sparton’s inertial sensor product offerings help produce the critical accuracy needed to survey, collect and analyze the sea floor to mine these natural resources.

 Fully temperature compensated, the AHRS-8 is individually calibrated for industry-leading heading accuracy.
-Our AdaptNav II™ algorithm provides accurate in-field calibration, while the NorthTek™ Development System makes it the world’s only fully programmable inertial system.
+Our AdaptNav™ algorithm provides accurate in-field calibration, while the NorthTek™ Development System makes it the world’s only fully programmable inertial system.

 Based on our years of experience, our library of case studies and white papers are a good source for inspiration and examples.